- Media Center

 Latest News from MAAWG

-- The newly published Best Practices to Address Online and Mobile Threats prepared by M3AAWG and the London Action Plan are now available.
-To encourage governments to implement the proven strategies, the best practices report was presented to the 34-member countries of the OECD (Organisation for Economic Co-Development) for review by M3AAWG members Alex Bobotek, John Levine and Neil Schwartzman presented the report to the OECD on Oct.
-15 with Andre Leduc, Industry Canada, Manager, National Anti-spam Coordinating Body.
+- To encourage governments to implement proven anti-abuse strategies, the Best Practices to Address Online and Mobile Threats report prepared by M3AAWG and the London Action Plan was presented to the 34-member countries of the OECD (Organisation for Economic Co-Development) for review by M3AAWG members Alex Bobotek, John Levine and Neil Schwartzman with Andre Leduc, Industry Canada, Manager, National Anti-spam Coordinating Body.

 - The M3AAWG epending position paper is now available.